Angular2Guy/MovieManager/README.md

 Install Eclipse Plugin 'Eclipse Wild Web Developer' of the Eclipse Marketplace.

+Install Eclipse Plugin 'Java 16 Support for Eclipse 2021-03' of the Eclipse Marktplace.(free)

+Java 16 or newer

 Maven 3.3.3 or newer.

-Nodejs 12.16.x or newer
+Nodejs 14.15.x or newer

-Npm 6.13.x or newer
+Npm 6.14.x or newer

-Angular Cli 9 or newer.
+Angular Cli 12 or newer.